Stories |

 Until the lights dimmed.

 System Reminder: Household Performance Declining.
-Immediate Rectification Recommended.

-The wall screen pulsed faintly, waiting, listening.
+The wall screen pulsed in soft, listening blue.

 Break all contact.

-But their eyes found him.
+But their eyes drifted to their son.

-We can't, they seemed to say.
+We can’t, they said.

 But we’re going to have to.